 After the death of Elder Murray, Elder Ellis became the recognized leader in the Caribbean.
 Under his leadership the Church of God (Seventh Day) was officially established and recognized in the Caribbean.

 For administrative expediency and a sustained effort of functional support among our churches the Executive Board created five divisions or zones across the island in 1993.
 The zones and their leaders were mandated to ensure, through a range of programmes, the spiritual and physical development of their constituents (churches, and members).
 The Executive Board meets with each zone at least once per year to discuss reports from the leaders and generally to strategize for future endeavours.
-Over the past eight years the results from these consultations have been encouraging.

 Zone 1 embraces the parishes of Kingston, St. Andrew and St. Thomas.